 - Step intentionally.
 Place as much of your rubber sole as possible firmly onto the rock, lean into the rock, and step without sliding.
 The friction from your step will help keep your foot in place.

 Look for edges or wedges in the rock to help hold your foot in place while stepping.

 - The descent is often more challenging than the climb, so make sure you have enough energy left to go back down.
 Turn around and climb backwards in steep sections, and use a trekking pole to help you keep your balance.

 - Know your limits.
 It’s okay to stop before the end of the trail.

 If you’re planning on bringing water on your rock scramble (and you should bring water!), bring a day pack.
 I like this Rupumpack daypack because it’s affordable, comfortable, and includes a water bladder.

 I like to hike with trekking poles (these Kelty trekking poles are my favorite), because it helps me keep my balance (both when walking and when descending a scramble).

 Wear hiking shoes with excellent grip.
 My favorite are these Innov-8 Roclite hiking boots because they’re so grippy.

 If you plan on hiking when it’s dark out (or if you’re on a long trail and there’s a chance it will be dark), bring a headlamp so you can light the path without using your hands.
-I like this Energizer headlamp because it’s affordable and bright.
+I like this Black Diamond headlamp because it’s affordable and bright.